 Multiplatform projects are in Alpha.
 Language features and tooling may change in future Kotlin versions.

-With Kotlin Multiplatform, share the code using the mechanisms Kotlin provides:
+With Kotlin Multiplatform, spend less time on writing and maintaining the same code for different platforms – just share it using the mechanisms Kotlin provides:

 Share code among all platforms used in your project.
 Use it for sharing the common business logic that applies to all platforms.

 Share code among some platforms included in your project but not all.
-You can reuse much of the code in similar platforms using a hierarchical structure.
-You can use target shortcuts for common combinations of targets or create the hierarchical structure manually.
+Do this when you can reuse much of the code in similar platforms.

 If you need to access platform-specific APIs from the shared code, use the Kotlin mechanism of expected and actual declarations.